Albuquerque Wrongful Death Lawyers

-The pain of losing a loved one is something all of us will experience, but when it’s a sudden loss of life caused by an accident, the grief can be especially intense, and the number of questions you have will likely be many and complicated.
+Keller & Keller represents those families who have lost a loved one.
+The pain of losing a family member is something all of us will experience, but when it’s a sudden loss of life caused by an accident, the grief can be especially intense, and the number of questions you have will likely be many and complicated.
 On an average day in New Mexico in 2020 (New Mexico Dept of Transportation) …A person was killed in a crash every 22 hours.

 Because you’re here, two immediate questions you might be asking yourself are, “Can I file a wrongful death lawsuit?” and “Which attorney should I hire to handle a wrongful death lawsuit?”
 We’re going to answer both questions for you, as well as several others, and hopefully arm you with information to move forward.